-Student Name
+Student Na ame

-What is your post-secondary goal (plans for after graduation)?
+What is yo ur post-seco ndary goal (plans for after gra duation)?

-- Attend a 4-year college or university
+- college or university •

-- Pursue a 2-year associate degree or attend a technical/specialized training school
+Purs sue a 2-year a associate degree or attend a te chnical/specialized training school

-- Work full-time
+Wor k full-time

-- Enter the military
+Enter the military

-- Undecided
+Und ecided

+Why do yo u want to ta ke less than 7 credits during v our senior year?
+Check all th nat annly

-Why do you want to take less than 7 credits during your senior year?
+Viny do yo ou want to take less than 7 credits during your senior year?
 Check all that apply.

-Participating in an internship or pre-apprenticeship - list company Employment - list company Dual Enrollment outside of ECIHSA - list institution Additional Reason/Information:
+Participating in an internship or pre-apprenticeship - list company

-Student Parent Initials Initials I have considered the impact this choice will have on my post-secondary plans including college/university admission, military commitment, entrance into an apprenticeship program, etc. I have reviewed the information detailing the requirements for graduation and confirm that the schedule I am requesting will ensure I meet these requirements.
+Employment - list company

+Dual Enrollment outside of ECIHSA - list institution

+Additional Reason/Information:

+Student Parent -

+Initials Initials

+I have considered the impact th

+nto an apprenticeship program, etc.

+graduation and confirm that the

+schedule I am requesting will er isure i meet these requirement .5.

-How many credits are you requesting to take?
-(Students will be required to maintain at least 1 credit over the minimum graduation requirements as a buffer.)
+How many credits are v ou requesting to take?
+(Studer nts will be required to mainta ain at least 1 credit over the

+- equirements as a buffer.) -

-If submitted after receiving your schedule, which class(es) are you requesting to drop?
+If submitte d after receiv ving your schedule, which class (es) are you requesting to d rop?

-When would you prefer your classes to be?
-Please check one below.
+When wou ld you profer your classes to be?
+Please che ack one helow

-□ Morning □ Afternoon □ No Preference
+□ Morni ernoon No Preference ck one below.

+118 - 71166

-ALL WAIVER REQUESTS MUST BE SUBMITTED BY THE SECOND WEEK IN JUNE
+ALL WAIVER REQUI ESTS MUST BE SUBMITTED

+· OND WEEK IN JUNE

 Parent Signature: Date:

-Student Signature: Date:
+Student Sigr Student Signature: Date:

-PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.
+PRIC к ГО SUBMITTI NG, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.

 APPROVED NOT APPROVED

-Principal Signature: Date:
+Principal Sig nature: Date: